 Rebecca’s case is Rebecca Lash v.
 Bayer Healthcare Pharmaceuticals Inc., Case No: 2:13-cv-01390-MRH, the United States District Court Western District of Pennsylvania Pittsburgh Division.

 She joins the many other Mirena victims who feel Bayer purposefully hid the real risks of the device, and feel they were tricked into choosing an option that wasn’t as safe as they were led to believe.
-Stay tuned for more up to date information on the Mirena Lawsuits from Dolman Law Group.
+Stay tuned for more up to date information on the Mirena Lawsuits from Sibley Dolman Gipe Accident Injury Lawyers, PA.
 Call us if you have any questions.
 (833) 606-DRUG .